-Action Code Title Description Assigned To Due Date Latest Note Status A1/01 Behavi Ensuring members and officers behave with integrity and lead a culture where acting in the public interest is visibly and consistently demonstrated thereby protecting the reputation of the organisation Susan Sale Ongoing The Councils each have an up to date Code of Conduct for Members and an Officers Code of Conduct.
-The Code of Conduct is reviewed regularly; the latest review of the Members Code of Conduct took place in February 2020 and of the Officer Code in July 2018.
-Progressing well (Green) A1/02 Behav Ensuring members take the lead in establishing specific standard operating principles or values of the organisation and its staff and that they are communicated and understood.
+Action Code Title Description Assigned To Due Date Latest Note Performance Status A1/01 Behaving with integrity Ensuring members and officers behave with integrity and lead a culture where acting in the public interest is visibly and consistently demonstrated thereby protecting the reputation of the organisation Susan Sale Ongoing The Councils each have an up to date Code of Conduct for Members and an Officers Code of Conduct.
+The Code of Conduct is reviewed annually.
+Progressing well (Green) A1/02 Behaving with integrity Ensuring members take the lead in establishing specific standard operating principles or values of the organisation and its staff and that they are communicated and understood.
 These should build on the Seven Principles of Public Life (the Nolan Principles).
-Amy Newham Ongoing The PDR process has been revamped with clear links to the core competencies and behaviours; training on one to one meetings has been provided to all leaders within the organisation.
-Progressing well (Green) A1/04 Behav ing with integrity

-Demonstrating, communicating and embedding the standard operating principles or values through appropriate policies and processes which are reviewed on a regular basis to ensure that they are operating effectively.
-Susan Sale / Sarah Gobey / Heidi Christmas The Council has up to date registers of interests, gifts and hospitality.
-The Whistleblowing policy is in place and has been made available on the Council's website.
-This will be reviewed in 2021 as part of the ongoing constitution review as it was last updated in 2018. well -- -- --- -- --- ------
+Susan Sale / Amy Newham Ongoing The PDR process has been revamped with clear links to the core competencies and behaviours.
+Progressing well (Green) A1/04 Behaving with integrity Demonstrating, communicating and embedding the standard operating principles or values through appropriate polices and processes which are reviewed on a regular basis to ensure that they are operating effectively Susan Sale / Sarah Gobey / Becky Cooke Ongoing The Council has up to date registers of interests, gifts and hospitality.
+The Whistleblowing policy is in place and have been made available.
+This will be reviewed as part of the HR policy update as it was last updated in 2014.
+The Council does not currently have an anti-fraud and corruption policy in place but this will be presenting to the Joint Governance Committee in September 2017.
+Being closely monitored (Amber)